 PCs use interrupt numbers (IRQs) and I/O addresses to distinguish between different add-in cards.
 Each add-in card must be assigned a IRQ and I/O address.
 If more than one card uses the same IRQ or address, conflicts between the cards may occur.
 Newer Plug and Play cards can be configured by software to use unique IRQs and I/O addresses.
 However, non-Plug and Play, or legacy, cards cannot.
 When installing a legacy card, the user must determine what IRQs and I/O addresses are in use by the other cards in the PC so that a unique IRQ and I/O address can be selected for the legacy card.
-The 1505 card is a legacy card.
+The 1505A card is a plug and play card.

 All PCs (486 and newer) contain an ISA (or AT) bus.
-Additionally, Pentium® PCs usually include an additional bus, the PCI bus, used for Plug and Play cards.
-The 1505 card uses the ISA bus, not the PCI bus.
-If your Pentium PC contains a PCI bus, then it has reserved certain IRQs for use only by the PCI bus.
-To use the 1505 card, you must configure your computer to access the ISA bus for the IRQ used by the 1505 card.
-This is done by changing the setup information in your PC's BIOS, typically during boot-up.
+Additionally, Pentium[®] PCs usually include an additional bus, the PCI bus, used for Plug and Play cards.
+The 1505A card uses the ISA bus, not the PCI bus.